saltstack/salt/HACKING.rst

 where the code has come from, but most importantly, to give credit where credit is due!

-The `Open Comparison Contributing Docs`__ has some good suggestions and tips for those who are looking forward to contribute.
+The `Open Comparison Contributing Docs`__ explains the workflow for forking, cloning, branching, committing, and sending a pull request for the git repository.

+``git pull upstream develop`` is a shorter way to update your local repository to the latest version.

 .. __: http://opencomparison.readthedocs.org/en/latest/contributing.html